-- Complete application form with business name, ACN and ABN. - Copy of any relevant Planning Permit for the business. - Copy of any relevant Liquor Licence including red-line plan. - Copy of any internal floor plan, including sanitary facilities available. - Consent of owner, body corporate and/or occupier neighbouring premises, if proposing to occupy space in front of a neighbouring premises. - Example of how you will advertise availability of space to the public when not in use (if applicable) - Drawing set: To complete your submission the following drawing set must be submitted to explain how your parklet will look, how its design addresses all applicable standards and guidelines, what materials it will be made of, and how it will be assembled.
-All drawings must include detailed dimensions and be submitted in PDF format. - Plan of existing conditions to scale 1:100 and fully dimensioned to show: - building frontage and footpath - abutting properties with business names - infrastructure -trees, light poles, litter bins, public seats, bicycle stands, fire hydrants, stormwater puts, utility or telecommunication assets - parking bays and parking restrictions - any adjacent footpath outdoor dining or advertising boards - any other relevant features.
+- Complete application form with business name, ACN and ABN. - Copy of any relevant Planning Permit for the business. - Copy of any relevant Liquor Licence including red-line plan. - Copy of internal floor plan, including sanitary facilities available. - Consent of owner, body corporate and/or occupier neighbouring premises, if proposing to occupy space in front of a neighbouring premises. - Plan of existing conditions to scale 1:100 and fully dimensioned to show: - building frontage, and footpath - abutting properties with business names - infrastructure trees, light poles, litter bins, public seats, bicycle stands, fire hydrants, stormwater pits, utility or telecommunication assets - parking bays and parking restrictions - any adjacent footpath outdoor dining or advertising boards - any other relevant features. - Proposed site plan of the business parklet to scale 1:100 and fully dimensioned to show: - barriers, planters, platforms, and any other structures, with buffer setbacks from adjacent traffic/bicycle lanes and adjacent parking bays - any inspection lids to stormwater pits, utility or telecommunication assets - layout of removal and fixed table, chairs, screens, heaters, umbrellas, waiter stations or other items - any adjacent footpath outdoor dining or advertising boards - Proposed elevation plans of the business parklet to scale 1:100 and fully dimensioned to show: - barriers, planters, platforms, and any other structures, with buffer setbacks from adjacent traffic/bicycle lanes and adjacent parking bays - cross-section to show a gap of 0.2m between the kerb and the base of the platform frame - advertising/business logos - any other structures - Proposed furniture and plants including photographs, design specifications and materials to show compliance with the Guidelines. - Photographs showing the proposed area of occupation and immediate surrounds.

-- Proposed site plan of the business parklet to scale 1:100 and fully dimensional to show: - Surrounding streetscape context adjacent buildings, kerbs, footpath and roads - Safety barriers, planters, platforms, and any other structures, with buffer setbacks from adjacent traffic/bicycle lanes and adjacent parking bays - any inspection lids to stormwater pits, utility, or telecommunication assets - layout of removal and fixed table, chairs, screens, heaters, umbrellas, waiter stations or other items - any adjacent footpath outdoor dining or advertising boards - Proposed elevation plans from each side of the business parklet to scale 1:100 and fully dimensioned to show: - Safety barriers, planters, platforms, and any other structures, with buffer setbacks from adjacent traffic/bicycle lanes and adjacent parking bays - cross-section to show a gap of 0.2m between the kerb and the base of the platform frame - advertising/business logos - any other structures - Proposed furniture and plants including photographs, design specifications and materials to show compliance with the Guidelines. - Photographs/Renderings/Perspectives graphic illustrations showing the proposed area of occupation and immediate surrounds - Advertising details, including a colour photograph or detailed design drawings to scale of any proposed advertising logo, and clear indication of its size and location on barriers and umbrellas.
-Note: If total advertising area exceeds 8.0m2 a planning permit is required. - Construction to show how the business parklet will be assembled, constructed and dismantled.
-Supported with a materials palette of all materials to be used. - Public liability insurance noting Council's interest and for no less than \$20m in respect of any single occurrence. - Form of indemnity to indemnify the Council against all claims of any kind arising from any negligent act either by the permit holder or the permit holder's agents and users. - Payment of application fee
+- Advertising details, including a colour photograph or detailed design drawings to scale of any proposed advertising logo, and clear indication of its size and location on barriers and umbrellas.
+Note: If total advertising area exceeds 8m2 a planning permit is required. - Public liability insurance noting Council's interest and for no less than \$20M in respect of any single occurrence. - Form of indemnity to indemnify the Council against all claims of any kind arising from any negligent act either by the permit holder or the permit holder's agents and users. - Payment of application fee